Chocomunk/grand-theft-avery-2022/averyos/README.md

 - Shell
   - [x] Add `cdid` command to force move to any node by its id
   - [x] Support cd-ing backwards along the node history
+  - [ ] Refactor Logging to make clear what it does
+  - [ ] Prettify command outputs
   - [ ] Implement cat
     - Maybe allow users to add files to the path
   - [ ] chdir multiple directories at once